joey-qytyku/OS-90-i386/docs/code.md

 General purpose strings are of the type IMUSTR and pointers to them are PIMUSTR.
 Semantically, IMUSTR is a `const char * const` and the size is the width of a pointer.

 Typedefs should never be made for arrays.

+# Optimization Guidelines

+Some are general concepts, while other tips here are specific to OS/90.

+* Optimize the code that runs repeadedly and is the slowest, aka speed critical
+* Do not optimize code that runs only once or takes the lest execution time
+* Always be efficient AND elegant
+* Avoid premature optimization
+* Slow code is always bad code
+* Use a structure of arrays when possible
+* Pack structures and use bit fields to save memory
+* Align structures for performance

 # Assembly Guidelines